Growth of Schreier graphs of automaton groups: A generalization of Theorem

 Let $G_k$ be the group generated by $S_k$.
 In particular, $G=G_m$ and we use notation $S=S_m$.
 The group $G_0$ is contracting with nucleus $\nucl$.
 Indeed, by construction, there are no cycles in $S_0\setminus\nucl$, and hence $s|_v\in\nucl$ for all $s\in S_0$ and all words $v$ of length greater than the diameter of~$S_0\setminus\nucl$.

 \begin{lemma} The length of cycles in the complete automaton $\A(G)$ of the group $G$ is bounded. \end{lemma} \begin{proof} Take a circuit element $g\in G$.
 Let $g|_v=g$ for a nonempty word $v$, and $g|_u\neq g$ for every beginning $u$ of $v$.
-Over all presentation of $g$ as a product $s_1s_2\ldots s_n$ for $s_i\in S$ with $n=l(g)$, we consequently choose the one with the largest number of circuit elements $s_i\in S_k$ and then with the largest number of any elements $s_i\in S_k$, for $k=0,1,\ldots,m$.
-Consider the induced presentation~\eqref{eqn_induced_present}:
+Over all presentation of $g$ as a product $s_1s_2\ldots s_n$ for $s_i\in S$ with $n=l(g)$, we consequently choose presentations with the maximal number of circuit elements $s_i\in S_k$ and then with the maximal number of any elements $s_i\in S_k$ for $k=0,1,\ldots,m$.
+We obtain some specific presentations of the element $g$.
+Let $g=s_1s_2\ldots s_n$ be one of such presentations and consider the induced presentation~\eqref{eqn_induced_present}:

 where $v_{i-1}=s_i(v_i)$ with $v_n=v$.
 Notice, that this presentation also satisfies the above assumptions, as is the induced presentation $g=g|_{v\ldots v}$ for every iteration $v\ldots v$ of the word $v$.
 In particular, every $s_i$ is actually circuit, because otherwise the presentation given by $g=g|_{v\ldots v}$ would contain more circuit generators than the chosen one.